tanglef/tanglef.github.io/index.md

 ## Research interests

-* Applied Machine Learning - Deep Learning for image classification
 * Label uncertainty in crowdsourced data
+* Recommender systems with crowdsourcing
 * Task difficulty for human classifications
 * Applications in ecology and biodiversity
 * Reproducible research and Open Science
+* Applied Machine Learning - Deep Learning for image classification

 ## Other interests